“A month here, huh?”

 Ah.
 Leaf smiles and opens her eyes, putting her foot down to stop her rotation.
 “I can focus on Pewter’s other tradition: how they’ve always been at the forefront of science and discovery.”

 “Exactly.
-Remember that traditions are cherished not just because of comfort or pride, but often from an inherent sense that what’s worked so far must have value, and that rocking the boat is risky.
-Show them the risks in the status quo, offer them a new source of value”
+Remember that traditions are cherished not just because of comfort or pride, but often from an inherent sense that what’s worked so far must have value, and that new, untested ideas risk losing the wisdom inherent to it.
+Instead, you have to show them the risks in the status quo, and offer them a new source of value that’s tied to the overarching one.”

 Leaf has already started typing as Laura talks.
 “Does it matter if my point isn’t strictly true?
 I mean, a lot of geological and paleontological discoveries came from Pewter, but other cities have them beat in general, and they’re obviously not current on this topic.”